tapnair/ShowHidden/README.md

 ## Usage:
 First see [How to install sample Add-Ins and Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html)

-This addin allows you to adjust the display of bodies and components in the graphicswindow.
+This addin allows you to adjust the display of bodies and components in the graphics window.

 First you can show all components or bodies.

 Alternatively, you can "Show Hidden" which will make all hidden bodies/compnents displayed and all shown entities become hidden.
 Essentially inveting the hide/show state of the display.

 Here is a quick description of the useful workflow: